BYU-PRISM/GEKKO/docs/imode.rst

 MPU
 ^^^

-Model Parameter Update is parameter estimation for non-dynamic conditions.
+Model Parameter Update (IMODE=2) is parameter estimation for non-dynamic data when the process is at steady-state.
 ..
 This mode implements the special variable types as follows:

 ..
 FV